Warming Center Open

 Major regional transportation projects in which Rockland County has participated:

-The project is working to establish the required supplemental safety measures (SSMs) at the highway-rail grade crossings between Andre Avenue in Orangetown and Railroad Avenue in Haverstraw (Phase I).
+The project is designing and constructing the required SSMs at the highway-rail grade crossings between Andre Avenue in Orangetown and Railroad Avenue in Haverstraw (Phase I).
 Phase II of the project involves six private crossings to the North.
+The overall goal is to improve safety and quality of life for the residents of Rockland County.

 The project is currently progressing with its Right-of-Way Acquisition phase to secure the small additional parcels needed to construct the necessary supplemental safety measures such as 4-quadrant gates.